 We descend through the forest to Devoche and a little further on we cross the rushing Imja Khola, whose valley we now follow.
 Climbing steadily the trail enters Pangboche, at 3,900m, the highest permanent settlement in this valley.
 Ascending the valley we have lunch at Shomore, after which we leave the trees behind and cross a wooden bridge at the confluence of the Khumbu and Imja Kholas, A short steep climb brings us to Dingboche, at 4,530m, a summer settlement where great peaks surround us.
 We spend a day at Dingboche to continue our acclimatisation.
 Those adapting well to the altitude can climb Nangkartshang Peak at 5,100m for great views of Makalu, Lhotse, Chalotse, Tawoche and Ama Dablam.

 Descending through Pheriche, we cross a small bridge and have a short climb before descending to join the main Imja Khola Valley.
 We follow the valley down to Pangboche through an alpine meadow landscape.
 We drop down to the rushing river then walk through the peaceful rhododendron forests to the village of Devoche from where we climb back up to Thyangboche on the ridge.
-We descend off the ridge to Phunki Tenga and walk back to Kyanjuma, where we spend one night.
-The walk to Namche Bazaar takes us along a beautiful undulating trail high above the Dudh Kosi.
-Descending through Namche Bazaar, we pick up our outward trail again to Phakding, where we stay for a night.
-At Chaunrikhara we leave the main trail and climb the short distance to the airstrip at Lukla.
+We descend off the ridge to Phunki Tenga and walk back to Namche Bazaar along a beautiful undulating trail high above the Dudh Kosi.
+Descending through Namche Bazaar, we pick up our outward trail again towards Chaunrikhara.
+Here we leave the main trail and climb the short distance to the airstrip at Lukla.

 We fly back to Kathmandu and transfer to our hotel.